What is a Watt Hour Meter?

-Electromechanical Type Induction MeterIn this type of meter, a non-magnetic and electrically conductive aluminium metal disc is made to revolve in a magnetic field.
+A non-magnetic and electrically conductive aluminum metal disc is made to revolve in a magnetic field in this type of meter.
 The rotation is made possible with the power passing through it.
 The rotation speed is proportional to the power flow through the meter.

-It can also record the amount of usage energy in on-peak hours and off-peak hours.
-In addition, this meter can record the parameters of supply and load like voltages, reactive power used, instantaneous rate of usage demand, power factor, maximum demand etc.
+It can also record the amount of usable energy in on-peak hours and off-peak hours.
+In addition, this meter can record the parameters of supply and load like voltages, reactive power used, the instantaneous rate of usage demand, power factor, maximum demand, etc.

 Advantages of Different Types of Watt Hour Meter

 The main three types of matt hour meters are:

 - Electromechanical Energy Meters

 - Smart Energy Meter

 The advantages of each of these types of watt-hour meters are listed below:

 |Electromechanical Energy Meter||Electronic Energy Meter||Smart Energy Meter|

 |Simple construction.||Non-linear loads.||Reduction in need of visits for reading/taking monthly bills.|